 Conclusion

-On the basis of one year experimentation, it was concluded that the treatment combination (B4-Salicylic acid @ 100 ppm + Citrus peel-based Bio Enzyme @ 60 ppm + H4-Humic acid @ 3 kg/ha) are found superior among all treatments in growth and yield prospective.
+On the basis of one year experimentation, it was concluded that the treatment combinations B4-and H4-Humic acid are found to be superior among all treatments in the growth and yield prospective.
 So, the treatment combination B4H4 are good for practices as compare to other treatments.

 Table 1 Effect of bio enzyme and humic acid on plant height, number of leaves per plant and leaf length at 60 DAS